Behavioural pseudometrics for continuous-time diffusions: Introduction

 There is a vast range of systems that involve true continuous-time evolution: deterministic systems governed by differential equations and stochastic systems governed by ``noisy'' differential equations called stochastic differential equations.
 These have been extensively studied for over a century since the pioneering work of Einstein~\cite{Einstein1905} on Brownian motion.
 In the physics literature such systems are often studied through partial differential equations governing the evolution of the probability density function; the equations are typically known as the Kolmogorov backward equation or the Fokker-Planck equation.

 The processes we consider have continuous state spaces and are governed by a continuous time evolution, a paradigmatic example is Brownian motion.
 We will use the adjective ``flow'' to emphasize the distinction with jump processes.
 A natural, almost naive, idea is to view a continuous-time process being ``approximated'' by a discrete-time process and then one can take, in some proper sense, a limit as the step size goes to zero.
 However, entirely new phenomena and difficulties manifest themselves in this procedure.
-For example, even the basic properties of trajectories of the Brownian motion are vastly more complicated than the limit of a random walk.
+For example, even the basic properties of trajectories of Brownian motion are vastly more complicated than the counterparts of a random walk.
 Basic concepts like ``the time at which a process exits a given subset of the state space'' becomes intricate to define.
 Notions like ``matching transition steps'' are no longer applicable as the notion of ``step'' does not make sense.

-In~\cite{Chen19a, Chen20, Chen23}, we proposed different notions of behavioural equivalences on continuous-time processes.
-We showed that there were several possible extensions of the notion of bisimulation to continuous time and that the continuous-time notions needed to involve trajectories in order to be meaningful.
-There were significant mathematical challenges in even proving that an equivalence relation existed, most of which were due to obstacles in establishing measurability of various functions and sets.
-These obstacles often arised from the inability to countably generate the relevant $\sigma$-algebras.
-Those papers left completely open the question of defining a suitable pseudometric analogue, a concept that would be far more useful than an equivalence relation in practice.
+In~\cite{Chen19a, Chen20, Chen23}, Chen et al. proposed different notions of behavioural equivalences on continuous-time processes.
+They showed that there were several possible extensions of the notion of bisimulation to continuous time and that the continuous-time notions needed to involve trajectories in order to be meaningful.
+There were significant mathematical challenges in even proving that an equivalence relation existed.
+For example, obstacles occurred in establishing measurability of various functions and sets, due to the inability to countably generate the relevant $\sigma$-algebras.
+Those papers left completely open the question of defining a suitable pseudometric analogue, a concept that would be more useful in practice than an equivalence relation.

 Previous work on discrete-time Markov processes by Desharnais et al.~\cite{Desharnais99b, Desharnais04} extended the modal logic characterizing bisimulation to a real-valued logic that allowed to not only state if two states were ``behaviourally equivalent'' but, more interestingly, how similarly they behaved.
 This shifts the notion from a qualitative notion (an equivalence) to a quantitative one (a pseudometric).